 Cross-promotion involves distributing content through multiple channels to a broader audience.
 Guest blogging and podcasting are popular ways to cross-promote.

 Brands benefit significantly from public relations.
 A PR team's success can still be measured, however.
 Those data are, once again, invaluable.
 In what way?
 Public relations is responsible for telling your brand's story.
 However, your media communication efforts should be backed up by data and analyzed.
 Seeing the data will help you develop new ideas for compelling stories.
 Optimization for search engines (SEO) is the key to achieving this.

 Interested in seeing what we can achieve for your business?
 Schedule a free intro call to learn more.

 Union offers a cloud platform that allows for easy and manageable omnichannel communication through single APIs covering SMS, Voice, and conversational messaging apps such as WhatsApp and Facebook Messenger.

-On the first day of launch, 10 pieces of news and coverage were secured.
-In addition, the publication was gained in Bloomberg and Forbes.
+On the first day of the launch, 10 pieces of news and coverage were secured.
+In addition, publication was gained in Bloomberg and Forbes.